CS126SP20/final-project-DAQIANN/DEVELOPMENT.md

 ---
 ####4/19/2020
    * Created the database
-   * Started creation of leaderboard and player
+   * Started creation of leaderboard and player for leaderboard usage

 ####4/20/2020
    * Wrote header and cpp file for the location of sprites